 Salary is based on a union scale, which begins at $60,000 for an attorney who has just graduated law school.
 GBLS offers a generous benefits package, paid time off, and a student loan repayment assistance plan for eligible attorneys.
 The attorney will work out of the GBLS Boston office.
 However, at present due to COVID-19, work is handled both remotely and in the office.

-Candidates should submit cover letter, resume, and a brief writing sample to the Personnel Team via email at firstname.lastname@example.org.
+Candidates should submit cover letter, resume, and a brief writing sample to the Human Resources team via email at firstname.lastname@example.org.
 Please refer to Job Code: EHD-ATTY when applying for this position.
-Applications will be accepted until the position is filled and reviewed on a rolling basis but applicants are encouraged to submit applications by December 18, 2021.
+Applications will be accepted until the position is filled and reviewed on a rolling basis but applicants are encouraged to submit applications by August 26, 2022.

 GBLS values diversity and encourages applicants from a broad range of backgrounds.